GFA officials have not left Ghana because of Anas

 Ghana Football Association President debunks reports of GFA officials leaving Ghana because of Anas

-The President of the Ghana Football Assocation Kwesi Nyantakyi has rubbished the claims of the officials from his outfit fleeing the country due to the impending expose by Anas Aremeyaw Anas.

-After veteran journalist Kwaku Baako spoke to reveal that the new Anas Aremeyaw Anas expose titled “number 12” will be a mix of football and politics.
+Anas Aremeyaw Anas is set to premier another expose with veteran journalist Kwaku Baako revealing that the new impending expose titled “number 12” will be a mix of football and politics.

 READ ALSO: GFA went through hell with NDC government

-This brought up rumors of Ghana Football Association officials having left the country because of the video which is set to be
+This brought up rumors of Ghana Football Association officials leaving the country because of the video which is set to be released.

-The Ghana Football Association President Kwesi Nyantakyi in speaking to Graphic Sports did say that the rumors are to this effect have been borne by pure mischief against his outfit
+President Kwesi Nyantakyi speaking to Graphic Sports said the rumours have been borne by pure mischief against his outfit.

+"So far as I know, no FA official has left the country over that," Nyantakyi said.

 The GFA President has been in the limelight after the sacking of George Afriyie as Vice President of the Ghana Football Association.